QED-it/zcash_tx_tool/README.md

 ## Supported systems
 - Tested on Ubuntu 22.04 LTS but should work on any Linux distribution that support the Prerequisites.

+## Status
+- **Alpha** - Everything, including APIs and data structures, is subject to breaking changes.
+Feature set is incomplete.

 ## Core Components

 1. **[librustzcash](https://github.com/zcash/librustzcash)**: Used for transaction creation and serialization.
 This version includes slight modifications for additional functionality.